Greater Flamingos of Sicily, Italy

 I was so drawn to the area and the birds; I really didn’t want to leave.
 I hope you have enjoyed reading about these rare birds, birds we do not have in the U.S.

-These images are not yet on my website, but I am working on it.
-If you are interested in any of these images for your home, please let me know through my contact page.
+These images are now on my website, and if you are interested in any of these images for your home, you can order them on my website, or let me know if you are interested in a different size through my contact page.
 I also have other image of the flamingos - just a few… lol.
 If you want to see any of them from a particular sequence in this blog, let me know, and I’ll work with you.

 …“It begins by holding each other’s eyes